P4nd4233/personal--blogg/lxd-wordpress.md

 ```
 $ sudo apt-get install lxd -y
 ```
-Choose the latest version if you get prompted <br>
+If you get prompted, choose the latest version. <br>
-Make sure that you are part of the lxd group
+Make sure that you are part of the `lxd` group,
 ```
 $ id
 uid=1000(ivan) gid=1000(ivan) groups=1000(ivan),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),115(lxd)